jkahn117/iamjkahn-blog/_posts/2019-12-09-invoking-even-more-aws-services-directly-from-aws-appsync.md

 ## AWS Secrets Manager

 AWS Secrets Manager allows customers to protect sensitive information such as API keys.
-In a future blog post, I will share how I incorporated Secrets Manager in an [AWS AppSync Pipeline Resolver](https://docs.aws.amazon.com/appsync/latest/devguide/pipeline-resolvers.html) to first retrieve a secret API key before querying a third-party web service for data, all via AppSync resolvers.
+In a future blog post (UPDATE: [blog post](https://blog.iamjkahn.com/2020/01/securely-storing-api-secrets-for-aws-appsync-http-resolvers.html)), I will share how I incorporated Secrets Manager in an [AWS AppSync Pipeline Resolver](https://docs.aws.amazon.com/appsync/latest/devguide/pipeline-resolvers.html) to first retrieve a secret API key before querying a third-party web service for data, all via AppSync resolvers.
 For now, we can simply retrieve and return a secret from Secrets Manager.

 ``` graphql
 type Query {